 These festivals are celebrated on the twelfth lunar month according to the Thai calendar on the full moon day.
 Usually, this falls anywhere from mid-October to mid-November and lasts for a few days.
 Keep in mind the date changes every year so it’s difficult to predict it too far in advance.

-This year, catch the Loi Krathong and Yi Peng Festivals on the 11th or 12th of November (confirmed in late August 2019), with Loi Krathong celebrated on the 13th November 2019.
+This year, catch the Loi Krathong and Yi Peng Festivals on the 11th or 12th of November, with Loi Krathong celebrated on the 13th of November 2019.

 The reflection of the sky lanterns on the lake creates a magical atmosphere